Memex: Legacy

-In 1965, J. C. R. Licklider dedicated his book "Libraries of the Future" to Bush.
+In 1965, J. C. R. Licklider dedicated his book Libraries of the Future to Bush.
 Licklider wrote that he had often heard of the memex and "trails of reference", even before he had read "As We May Think".
-Also in 1965, Ted Nelson coined the word hypertext in a paper that quoted Bush's memex idea at length.
-In 1968, Nelson collaborated with Andries van Dam to implement the Hypertext Editing System (HES).
-In his 1987 book entitled "Literary Machines", Nelson defined hypertext as "non-sequential writing with reader-controlled links".
-When Tim Berners-Lee built his ENQUIRE software at CERN in 1980, which led to his invention of the World Wide Web in 1989, the ideas developed by Bush, Engelbart and Nelson did not influence his work, since he was not aware of them.
-However, as Berners-Lee began to refine his ideas, the work of these predecessors would later help to confirm the legitimacy of his concept.
+Also in 1965, Ted Nelson coined the word "hypertext" in a paper that quoted Bush's memex idea at length.
+Nelson collaborated with Andries van Dam to implement the Hypertext Editing System (HES) in 1968.
+Nelson later defined hypertext as "non-sequential writing with reader-controlled links" in his 1987 book Literary Machines.
+Without prior knowledge of the ideas developed by Bush, Engelbart, and Nelson, Tim Berners-Lee built his ENQUIRE software at CERN in 1980.
+However, as Berners-Lee began to refine his ideas, the work of these predecessors would later help to confirm the legitimacy of his endeavor, which led to his invention of the World Wide Web in 1989.
 In 2003, Microsoft promoted a life-logging research project under the name MyLifeBits as an attempt to fulfill Bush's memex vision.